 Depending on YOUR crockpot, it could take as many as 7 hours on low, but that is unlikely, just start checking for meat tenderness after 5 hours.

 1 1/2 cups DRY pinto beans (rinsed, but DO NOT soak)

-(1) 4 ounce can of mild green chilies (I use Ortega)
+1 (4 ounce) can of MILD green chilies (I use Ortega)

-3 teaspoons chili powder (see note)
+3 teaspoons chili powder (2 if you are serving children)

 2 teaspoons ground cumin

 1 teaspoon dry oregano

 1 cup chopped sweet onion

 Brown the pork well and put it in the crockpot.
 Saute the onions and garlic in the same pan and then put in the crockpot with the DRY beans, spices and canned chilies.
 Pour some water over the meat and beans (just enough water to mostly cover everything) it should look like this:

 Make sure the liquid gets